VolkovLabs/volkovlabs.io/blog/2022-09-13-grafana-variables/index.md

 The other concerning detail, this type also might give a wrong impression that the entered value can be stored in the data source.
 It is not true.

 The time span of the entered value is limited until the next dashboard refresh.
-The text box is just plainly what it is, the values are not stored anywhere, and the user can not reuse them without entering them again, nor could they be sent down the pipeline for processing.
+The text box is just plainly what it is, the values are not stored anywhere, and the user can not reuse the entered values without typing them again, nor could they be sent down the pipeline for processing.

 ### Query
 This is my favorite type of dashboard variable.
 They are populated from any connected data source according to your query.